run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/reports/configuration/configuration.md

-Title: Configure presentation of reporting
+Title: Configuring presentation of reports

-# Configure presentation of reporting
+# Configuring presentation of reports

-Some configurations can be take to change the standard view of reports.
+Some configurations can be performed to change the standard visualization of reports.

 ## Procedure